The geothermal waters of Blue Lagoon in Iceland

-You’ll have the option to pay for extra items such as swimwear (in case you forgot yours at home) bath towel, robe, flip flops, etc.
+You’ll have the option to pay for extra items such as swimwear (in case you forgot yours at home), bath towel, robe, flip flops, etc.

 In order to provide a safe hygienic experience, the facility does ask each person to shower without a bathing suit.
-You can use one of the many private shower stalls available before entering the lagoon waters.
-Body wash, shampoo and hair conditioner are provided without any extra cost to you.
+Some private showers are here for that no worries. :)

-During your visit in Geothermal waters
+During your visit in the waters

-You can pay to have a special massage right in the lagoons waters, or you can also step away to the sauna or steam room for a bit.
+You can pay to have a special massage right in the lagoons waters.
+Or, you can also step away to the sauna or steam room for a bit.

 Stationed alongside the pool, you’ll find little wooden boxes with silica mud mask and body cream to apply.
 This helps add more nutrition to your skin.